 Apples’s iCloud does some things well.
 It’s the smoothest, smartest way of syncing contacts, notes, reminders and calendar items between Macs, iPads and iPhones.
 It can even do this with Windows devices. iCloud sync works so well, you easily forget what is going on in the background.

-I also use iCloud to sync mail and bookmarks from the Safari browser.
-It’s useful to be able to find the tabs that are open on my MacBook when I’m using the iPad.
+You can use iCloud to sync mail and bookmarks from the Safari browser.
+I find it’s useful to be able to find the tabs that are open on my MacBook when I’m using the iPad.

 iCloud also does a good job of syncing documents between iWorks apps on the same set of devices.
 I use it to store Pages and Numbers documents – I’m rarely called on to create KeyNote presentations – so I can call them up on any Apple kit.
 There’s a limited set of third-party applications that also use iCloud to store documents – I use iCloud with iA Writer.